-Using TT-seq datasets from Jurkat cells{Schwalb, 2016 #512;Michel, 2017 #459}, and a Hiden-Markov model (HMM) that takes chromatin accessibility and histone modifications (H3K27ac, H3K4me1, and H3K4me3) coverage data as input and splits the eRNA output into Watson and Crick stands, looking for bidirectional transcription , we identified 2,180 active, intergenic TE (Figure 5B, see Materials and Methods for a detailed description).
+A Hidden-Markov model of eRNA Watson and Crick strands identified possible TE’s that when overlapped with enhancer histone marks (H3K27ac, H3K4me1, and H3K4me3), identified 2,180 active, intergenic TE (Figure 5B, see Materials and Methods for a detailed description).
 We defrayed from identifying intragenic enhancers given the high content of genic transcription and histone modifications potentially obscuring accurate identification of this class of enhancers.
 Using this approach, we also identified 767 SEs containing the conventional high density of clustered H3K27ac, H3K4me3, H3K4me1, and TT-seq (Figures 5A and 5B).
-Of note, we did not use the dbSuper database (Reference?) like Lusic et al. did recently{Lucic, 2019 #796} because it has been deprecated.
+Of note, we did not use the dbSuper database (Khan and Zhang, 2016) like Lusic et al. did recently{Lucic, 2019 #796} because it has been deprecated.

 Chromatin state profiles were evaluated by constructing heat maps for enhancers ranked by decreasing levels of DNase hypersensitive sites (DHS), revealing accessible chromatin at the center of all predicted traditional enhancers as shown by DNase-seq, and chromatin signatures surrounding the nucleosome free region in a ‘peak-valley-peak’ pattern that is consistent with enhancer signatures{Pundhir, 2016 #802} (Figures 5B and 5C).

-To test the hypothesis that HIV proviral expression is correlated to its proximity to human enhancers (Figure 5D), which predicts that proviruses closer to enhancers will be transcribed at higher level than those located at farther distances, we computed the distance of each provirus in the dataset to the center of the nearest TE and SE.
+To test the hypothesis that HIV proviral expression is correlated to its proximity to human enhancers (Figure 5D), which predicts that proviruses closer to enhancers will be transcribed at higher level than those located at farther distances, we computed the distance of each provirus in the dataset to the closest TE and SE.
 Then, with the rigorously assembled enhancer and HIV position databases for all HIV integration groups, we measured the distance of each of the six different HIV integration groups to the center of their nearest TE and observed poor correlation and no statistical significance (p<0.05) for all groups, suggesting that proximity to a TE alone is not a good predictor of HIV proviral activity (Figure 5E).

 Given that genes located near SE are transcribed to much higher levels compared to genes located near TE, if the proximity to enhancers is a true regulator of proviral transcription we would then expect that, compared to less active or latent proviruses, the most active proviruses should be positioned nearer to SE.
 Therefore, we also evaluated the distance of all six HIV integration groups to the nearest SE and found low correlations and no statistical significance for all four intergenic groups (same, convergent, divergent, and overlapping) (Figure 5F).
 However, interestingly, the two intragenic groups showed a statistical significant correlation: intragenic same (p=0.02) and intragenic convergent (p=0.002), consistent with the better correlations between the expression of “Intragenic same” and “Intragenic convergent” groups and the distance to the nearest TSS, proposing that intragenically positioned HIV may benefit from both its positions nearby to human regulatory elements such as promoters and SEs.
 Taken together, the preference for HIV to integrate into genes proximal to super enhancers{Lucic, 2019 #796}, may also have the dual benefit of increasing proviral transcriptional levels.

-Conclusions from new analysis/p-values of pairwise comparisons:

-Active enhancers (state 7) may provide a better environment for HIV expression compared to strong transcription - gene bodies (state 4) (Figure 7B).